Hierarchical fragmentation of regular islands in a discontinuous nontwist map: Dynamical characterization of the islands

 Figure \ref{fig:escape_time}(i)--\ref{fig:escape_time}(p) shows SALI computed over the same grid of initial conditions used in Figs.~\ref{fig:escape_time}(a)--\ref{fig:escape_time}(h).
 Black regions correspond to SALI values below double-precision machine accuracy ($10^{-16}$), indicating chaotic dynamics, while all other colors (from light blue to gray) identify regular motion.
 A key observation is that many trajectories inside the islands that appear non-escaping in Figs.~\ref{fig:escape_time}(a) and \ref{fig:escape_time}(b) are in fact chaotic.
 This is clearly revealed by the extended black regions within the islands in Figs.~\ref{fig:escape_time}(i) and \ref{fig:escape_time}(j).
 These orbits remain trapped for more than $10^8$ iterations, not because they are regular, but due to strong stickiness near remnant invariant structures.
 Therefore, escape time alone would incorrectly classify these trajectories as regular.

-Another notable feature is the pronounced asymmetry between the upper and lower islands.
-The lower island consistently retains significantly larger regular regions, whereas the upper island is dominated by chaotic motion even for small values of $c$.
-This indicates that the perturbation affects the two resonant structures in fundamentally different ways, leading to distinct internal phase-space organization.
+Another notable feature is the pronounced asymmetry between the upper and lower island chains.
+The lower island chain consistently retains significantly larger regular regions, whereas the upper island chain is dominated by chaotic motion even for small values of $c$.
+Since the two structures correspond to distinct period-$2$ resonances surrounded by different invariant structures, there is no reason to expect that the second perturbation should affect them identically.
+The observed asymmetry therefore reflects the local nature of the breakup process, with different resonant structures responding differently to the discontinuity of the map on the cylinder.
 SALI therefore provides a more reliable characterization of the islands than escape time alone, allowing us to quantify how the perturbation parameter $c$ alters the balance between regular and chaotic motion.
 To investigate this effect systematically, we compute conservative generalized bifurcation diagrams (CGBDs)~\cite{Manchein2013} for the upper [Fig.~\ref{fig:cgbd}(a)] and lower [Fig.~\ref{fig:cgbd}(b)] central islands.

-CGBDs are constructed by fixing $x_0 = 0.5$, then the SALI was computed up to $10^6$ iterations to vary $y_0 \in [0, 0.4]$ and $c \in [10^{-16}, 10^{-1}]$.
-For extremely small perturbations, $c \in [10^{-16}, 10^{-10}]$, the upper island remains essentially unaffected.
+CGBDs are constructed by fixing $x_0 = 0.5$, then computing the SALI up to $10^6$ iterations for (upper chain) $y_0 \in [0.0, 0.4]$, (lower chain) $y_0 \in [-0.42, 0.0]$, and $c \in [10^{-16}, 10^{-1}]$.
+For extremely small perturbations, $c \in [10^{-16}, 10^{-10}]$, the upper chain remains essentially unaffected.
 However, for moderately small values of $c$, starting at $c \approx 10^{-10}$, most of the regular region is rapidly replaced by chaotic motion, leaving only a small surviving regular region around the elliptic point.
 As $c$ increases further, this central regular region expands slightly, but it never recovers the extent observed in the unperturbed case ($c = 0$).
-In contrast, the lower island exhibits much greater resistance to the second perturbation.
+In contrast, the lower chain exhibits much greater resistance to the second perturbation.
 Its regular structure remains largely intact over several orders of magnitude in $c$, and significant destruction of regular regions occurs only for comparatively large perturbations, around $c \approx 10^{-3}$.
-These results demonstrate that the two islands exhibit different stability properties under the second perturbation, with the upper island being far more susceptible to chaos than the lower one.
-This, however, is not the rule.
-In some cases, it is the upper island that is more resistant to the second perturbation (not shown).
+These results demonstrate that different resonant island chains can respond very differently to the discontinuity of the map on the cylinder.
+This behavior, however, is not universal: depending on the parameters, the opposite situation can also occur, with the upper island chain being more resistant than the lower one (not shown).